1971 Louisiana Tech Bulldogs football team

 The 1971 Louisiana Tech Bulldogs football team was an American football team that represented Louisiana Tech University as a member of the Southland Conference during the 1971 NCAA College Division football season.
-In their fifth year under head coach Maxie Lambright, the team compiled a 9–2 record, were Southland Conference champion, and defeated Eastern Michigan in the Pioneer Bowl.
+In their fifth year under head coach Maxie Lambright, the team compiled a 9–2 record, were Southland Conference champion, as well as defeated Eastern Michigan in the Pioneer Bowl.